What Is Image Enhancement & Its Effect On Machine Vision

 2. Adjusting the brightness: This entails altering an image's overall brightness or blackness.
 Techniques like tone mapping and gamma correction can be used to achieve this.

 3. Adjusting the color balance: In order to achieve a more natural or aesthetically acceptable color balance, this includes changing the relative proportions of the basic colors in an image.
-Techniques like color correcting and white balance can be used to achieve this.

 5. Filtering: Filtering is the process of performing a mathematical operation on an image in order to draw attention to specific details or eliminate unwanted elements.
-Low pass, high pass, and edge detection filters are just a few of the numerous types of filters that can be used to improve images.

-6. Resampling: Resampling entails adding or subtracting pixels to alter the quality of an image.
+6. Resampling: Resampling includes adding or subtracting pixels to alter the quality of an image.
 This can be helpful for enhancing an image's sharpness or clarity or for scaling it to meet a particular aspect ratio.

 7. Deblurring: Deblurring is the process of taking away blur or noise from a picture in order to enhance its sharpness and clarity.
 Techniques like deconvolution or picture restoration are used for this.